Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from

-assuming conditional independence between $Y$ and $N$ given the infection states, background, and parameters.
-The sequential application of forecast and analysis steps to obtain $p_a\left(y_{1:M} \mid \theta,\tau \right)$, provides the necessary information to sample from the approximate smoothing distribution over $x_{1:M}$ and $d_{1:M}$.
-This forms a likelihood-free step, conditional on which we can evaluate the likelihood component $p\left(n_{1:M} \mid x_{1:M}, d_{1:M}, y_{1:M}, \theta, \tau\right)$.
-This approach has the additional advantage of allowing us to visualize the posterior samples over the infection states and background, as well as to conduct one-step-ahead validation of the model by visualizing the posterior predictive distribution at each step.
+is proportional to the prior multiplied by the likelihood components (\ref{lik:process}), (\ref{eqn:ar1}), (\ref{eqn:infectionprop}), and the approximate marginal likelihood $p_{a} (y_{1:M} \mid \theta ,\tau )$ obtained by alternating forecast and analysis steps (see, e.g., \cite{HarrisonWest1997}, and Algorithm~\ref{algo:extendedsmc}).
+The forecast and analysis steps used to obtain $p_{a} (y_{1:M} \mid \theta ,\tau )$ provide the necessary information to obtain the smoothing distribution over $x_{1:M}$ and $d_{1:M}$ via backward recursion.
+Conditioning on a sample from this distribution, we can then evaluate $p (n_{1:M} \mid x_{1:M}, d_{1:M}, y_{1:M}, \theta , \tau )$.
+This approach has the additional advantage of allowing visualization of the posterior samples over the infection states and background.